 A poker was heated in the fire until red-hot poker and then used to whip the drink, making it frothy and warm while adding caramelized flavor.

 Pouring the ale flip between two mugs, as in the recipe below, added velvety texture to the already-creamy drink.

 You don’t have to go whole hog with the ingredient pairings as I did, but look for a malty dark beer like a porter, an oatmeal stout, a traditional British brown ale, or even a doppelbock to go with the spicy molasses notes of the rum.

-- 8 fl. oz.
-(1 cup) dark beer such as brown ale, porter, or stout
+- 1 pint (16 fluid ounces, or 2 cups) dark beer such as brown ale, porter, or stout

 - freshly grated nutmeg for garnish

-Pour the rum and molasses into one of the pint/shaker glasses.
-Crack the egg into the other glass and beat well with a fork.
+- Pour the rum and molasses into a pint glass.
+Crack the eggs into a second pint glass and beat well with a fork.